![]() |

 Later that year (1978), Rick returned to Los Angeles and the Sabu band.
 They then took part in what was purported to be the first commercially available digital recording, "The Bee Gee's Music"- Orinda Records , by the Glendale Symphony Orchestra conducted by Carmen Dragon, and produced by Harry Balk (who originally signed Stoney and Meatloaf).
 This was accompanied by a live concert at The Dorothy Chandler Pavilion in Los Angeles.
 Shortly thereafter they recorded an album for Ocean/Ariola Records just called Sabu, which included the hit Loose Lucy.
 Subsequent tours of Mexico led to several appearances on The Siempre En Domingo Show and Noche Noche hosted by Veronica Castro, viewed by over 50 million people in Mexico, as well as North, Central, South America, Italy and Spain, and Baby'os in Alcupolco.
 In addition the Sabu band recorded an album for Danielle Romo. |

-| Shortly thereafter, Rick joined the band Angel and began working on a recording project with the band at Cherokee Studio, produced by Andy Johns, which landed the record deal for on them Camel/MCA.
-Later on Lee Di Carlo produced some tracks for them at A&M Studios.
-After Rick left the band the band went through some name changes and were later known as Angel/Giuffria and then House of Lords.
-Post Angel, Rick has recorded hundreds of publishing demos for Unichappell Music, Gold Hill Music and Screen Gems in addition to numerous demos for songwriters as Steve and Nat Kipner, Geoff Leib, Mark C. Anthony, John Townsend, Paul Sabu, Malcolm Jones, Chris Hillman, and Tom Seufert. |
+Rick joined the band Angel which later became Guiffria and began working on a the album that would become known as Guiffria.
+This was the last line-up for Angel because 3 of the original Angel members protested using the name "Angel" and its Logo, therefore the band changed its name.
+This album was a top 40 album and produced the top 20 hit Call to the Heart.
+The album was recorded at Cherokee Studio and produced by Andy Johns and Greg Guiffria and landed the band a 3 album record deal on Camel/MCA.
+Lee Di Carlo produced some tracks for them at A&M Studios.
+After Rick worked with Angel/Guiffria, he re-united with Paul Sabu to record the album Heart Break.
+Rick also recorded hundreds of publishing demos for Unichappell Music, Gold Hill Music and Screen Gems in addition to numerous demos for songwriters as R. Dean Taylor, Freddie Parrin, Kim Fouley, Steve and Nat Kipner, Geoff Leib, Mark C. Anthony, John Townsend, Paul Sabu, Malcolm Jones, Chris Hillman, and Tom Seufert. |

 |